Updated: October 2021

-Since its introduction to the Apple development platform at WWDC 2014, Swift continues to mature rapidly due to its open development community (swift.org).
-As such, Swift code is cleaner to write, is strongly typed, compiles to a fast executable, and includes many safe design principles.
+Since its introduction to the Apple development platform in 2014 (announced at WWDC 2014), Swift continues to mature rapidly due to its open development community (swift.org).
+As such, Swift code is clean code with clear consistent syntax and strongly typed, compiles to a fast executable, and includes many advanced design and coding principles.
+It is truly a great modern programming language!

-Coding for real-world apps is a humbling experience.
-This post looks at the insanely complex rabbit hole known as date and time.
+Alas, developing code for real-world apps is hard and still a humbling experience.
+This post focuses on the insanely complex rabbit hole known as date and time and its implementation in Swift.
 Some of the complexity of getting date and time correct is humorously presented by Tom Scott in the following video.

 An enlightening article by Dave Delong (Your Calendrical Fallacy Is …) lists some of the false assumptions regarding date and time including: